 All children are looking to be more independent, and that’s what we want for them as parents.
-I’m constantly teaching independence with chore systems, routines and financial responsibilities too.
+I’m continually teaching independence with chore systems, routines, and financial responsibilities too.

 But this independence comes with a price, the price of backtalk.